Manishearth/array-init/README.md

 one initializer for a `Copy` type (`[a(); N]`), which will be called once with the result copied over.

+Care is taken not to leak memory shall the initialization fail.

 # Examples:

 ```rust